The History of Florentine Soccer and its Origins

 - 1530 - Played during the siege.

 - 1532 - Played while Margherita d'Austria was visiting, future wife of Alessandro de' Medici.

 - 1558 - Played during the marriage between Lucrezia de' Medici and Alfonso II d'Este.
-Fist time in played in Piazza Santa Croce.
+Fist time it was played in Piazza Santa Croce.

 - 1569 - Played in honor of Archduke Carlo d'Austria, second time in S.Croce.

 - 1570 - Played in Rome in honor of Archduke Cosimo I de' Medici, played at Themarium Diocleziano.

 - 1575 - At Lion south France in honor of King Enrico III.
 The French people became enthusiasts and started playing it from this point